pulpgrinder/Fronkensteen/README.md

 **These instructions are only for those who are working on Fronkensteen internals.**

-If you want to work on the internals of Fronkensteen itself, as opposed to using Fronkensteen to create an app, read on.
+If you *do* want to work on the internals of Fronkensteen itself, as opposed to using Fronkensteen to create an app, read on.

 ## Install developer tools